CVE-2025-34183: CWE-532 Insertion of Sensitive Information into Log File in Ilevia Srl. EVE X1 Server

 Technical Summary

 CVE-2025-34183 is a critical vulnerability identified in the Ilevia Srl.
-EVE X1 Server, specifically affecting versions up to and including 4.7.18.0.eden.
-The vulnerability stems from improper handling of sensitive information within the server-side logging mechanism.
-The server logs plaintext credentials into .log files that are accessible remotely without authentication.
-This exposure allows unauthenticated attackers to retrieve these credentials directly from the log files.
-Since the credentials are stored in plaintext, attackers can reuse them to bypass authentication entirely and gain unauthorized access to the system.
-The vulnerability is classified under CWE-532, which concerns the insertion of sensitive information into log files, a common security misconfiguration that can lead to severe confidentiality breaches.
-The CVSS 4.0 score of 9.3 (critical) reflects the high impact and ease of exploitation: the attack vector is network-based (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and no authentication (AT:N).
-The vulnerability impacts confidentiality, integrity, and availability at a high level, as attackers can fully compromise the system once authenticated.
-No patches have been published yet, and no known exploits are currently in the wild, but the severity and straightforward exploitation method make this a high-risk issue for organizations using the affected product.
+EVE X1 Server software, specifically affecting versions up to and including 4.7.18.0.eden.
+The vulnerability arises from improper handling of sensitive information within the server-side logging mechanism.
+Specifically, plaintext credentials are inserted into log files (.log) that are accessible remotely without authentication.
+This exposure allows unauthenticated attackers to retrieve these credentials directly from the logs.
+Because the credentials are stored in plaintext and accessible without any access control, attackers can reuse them to bypass authentication mechanisms entirely, leading to full system compromise.
+The vulnerability is classified under CWE-532, which pertains to the insertion of sensitive information into log files.
+The CVSS 4.0 base score of 9.3 reflects the critical nature of this flaw, highlighting its network attack vector, no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
+No patches or mitigations have been officially released at the time of publication, and no known exploits are currently in the wild, though the ease of exploitation and severity suggest that exploitation could be straightforward once a proof of concept is developed.
+The vulnerability affects all versions of the EVE X1 Server up to the specified version, indicating a broad scope of affected systems.
+The lack of authentication requirement and the direct exposure of sensitive credentials in logs make this a highly dangerous vulnerability that could lead to unauthorized access, data breaches, and potentially full control over affected servers.

 Potential Impact